SanChai20/Flexi-Proxy/public/docs/en/FAQ.md

 ### 2. How many adapters can I create at most simultaneously?

-> Currently, free users are allowed a maximum quota of 3 adapters.
+> Currently, free users are allowed a maximum quota of 1 adapter.
 If you need to create more, please contact us or stay tuned for further development updates.

 ### 3. Why are there multiple selectable options available for the same target provider?